Modifying Legal Custody in California

 Our experience has been a parent who wants to modify legal custody, even if it is a temporary order, better be ready to explain what changes occurred that would justify the modification.

 Although a parent may make a legal argument that he or she does not need to show a significant change in circumstances (we discuss this more below), the practical reality is a court will probably not change joint legal custody to sole legal custody or vice a versa unless there's a good reason for it.
-And since the court focuses primarily on the child's best interest, a parent who seeks such a legal custody change should be prepared to provide evidence in support of that.

 What happens if there has already been a final judicial determination and a parent wants to modify legal custody?

 We let the cat out of the bag on that one.
-The parent must show a "significant change of circumstances" in support of his or her modification request.
+The parent must show a "significant change of circumstances" supporting his or her modification request.
 This significant change of circumstance requirement exists for modifying legal custody (as you will learn, the same rule applies to modifying physical custody) to avoid a court's time wasted by parents who want to have a second bite at the apple because they did not like the first ruling or they do not like their current agreement but have no basis to change it.

 What if a parent can show there has been a significant change of circumstances?